Youth + Social Change through Youth Action Councils

 A Youth Action Council is a group of young people who develop a group approach using their individual abilities in order to solve serious social issues.
 In Youth Action Councils, young people develop, implement and evaluate actions through youth/adult partnerships.
 Youth Action Councils can be hosted by nonprofits, local/state/federal government agencies, school districts, community groups, international NGOs, and other organizations.
 Member ages, terms, numbers, issues and actions vary according to organizational priorities, youth voice and other factors.
 Youth Action Councils are the activity that changed everything for youth engagement.
 Before Youth Action Councils, organizations didn’t imagine what youth could do to change the world; after they started to exist, organizations only wanted to dream bigger.

-How to Build Youth Engagement in Youth Action Councils
+How to Build Youth + Social Change through Youth Action Councils

 Youth as Trainers ― Working together with their communities, Youth Action Councils are teaching adults, other youth, and young children about issues that matter to them.
 Some of these topics, including sex ed, environmentalism, and racism are at the core of major struggles today, while others are emerging issues.

 Youth Grantmaking ― Young people are partnering with foundations and philanthropic organizations, as well as leading their own efforts, to raise funds and support causes that matter to them.
 This is happening through Youth Action Councils at the community level, nationally, and internationally.

 Youth as Policy-Makers ― Youth Action Councils are active on the federal, state or provincial levels, and local levels around the world, making policy, informing elected and appointed officials, and evaluating decision-making that affects rules, guidelines, laws and regulations.